TranslationalBioinformaticsUnit/TransformersInGenomicsPapers/README.md

 # Transformers In Genomics Papers
-A curated repository of academic papers showcasing the use of transformer models in genomics.
-This repository aims to guide researchers, data scientists, and enthusiasts in finding relevant literature and understanding the applications of transformers in various genomic contexts.
+A curated repository of academic papers showcasing the use of Transformer models in genomics.
+This repository aims to guide researchers, data scientists, and enthusiasts in finding relevant literature and understanding the applications of Transformers in various genomic contexts.

 ## Table of Contents
 1. [Single-Cell Genomics (SCG) Models](#scg-models)